mbrazeau/diffmatrix/README.md

 ### macOS
 [Download for Mac (Apple Silicon: M1)](https://github.com/mbrazeau/diffmatrix/releases/download/v2.0/diffmatrix_macOS_M1)

-This is compatible with new macs running M1 chips (Apple Silicon only).
+This is compatible with new macs running M1 chips (Apple Silicon only) and is **tested on macOS Ventura 13.4.1**.
 Please contact me if you need a build for an Intel processor.

 After downloading, you will need to open Terminal (in the Applications/Utilities folder), navigate to where the diffmatrix download sits, and use the command